FAQ

 I see that Vital Oxide is used in schools and hospitals, but can I use Vital Oxide at home?

 Yes.
 Vital Oxide is an excellent disinfectant to use in homes.
-Some of the best places to use Vital Oxide at home are in musty basements, in bathrooms where mildew has accumulated (or on surfaces to protect against mold and mildew), and in the kitchen to keep food-contact surfaces clean.
+Some of the best places to use Vital Oxide at home are in musty basements, bathrooms where mildew has accumulated (or on surfaces to protect against mold and mildew), and in the kitchen to keep food-contact surfaces clean.
 Vital Oxide has also been tested on carpets and can be used around the house to sanitize carpets.

 What are the advantages of using sprayers and foggers to disperse Vital Oxide?